 The decision to not shy away from this part of Morgentaler’s story is a pointed reminder to avoid hero worship.
 It also draws attention to the emotional labor women do in the context of the abortion rights and reproductive justice movements.
 Yes, Dr. Morgentaler did valuable, life-saving work at great risk to himself.
 This is no small thing, and all evidence points to his partners being fully aware of and supportive of this commitment prior to entering a relationship with him.
 But it does raise a difficult question: Exactly how much sacrifice, heartbreak, and work must women put into supporting a male leader of a movement that is ostensibly about our own liberation?

 I don’t often write down notes or reflections after watching a movie, but on my Metro ride home from this screening, I was scribbling my reflections into a notebook.
 Director Dara Bratt mentioned that she is drawn to examining complex, multi-faceted characters in her work, and this film is no exception.
 Just like the man it portrays, “The Singing Abortionist” provides a variety of themes and perspectives from which thoughtful viewers can learn about and consider Dr. Henry Morgentaler’s work and legacy.

-by Carolyn B.
+by volunteer Carolyn B.